anthony-r-h/anthony-r-h.github.io/_posts/2025-12-27-DAKKA-CAN-XREAL.md

    <figcaption>Trimmed main panel during mock fit.</figcaption>
 </figure>

-One issue came from the stretch in the calf skin.
-When pull cutting for trimming, the material stretched ahead of the blade and then shrank back after the cut, leaving one side over-cut.
-I patched that edge with a turned-edge trim piece rather than rebuilding the panel.
+I forgot how stretchy calfskin can be.
+Between the contact cement layer and the pull cut, the softer material dragged and stretched as the blade passed through it.
+Once the cut was finished, it relaxed back into shape, leaving one side overcut.
+Rather than rebuild the panel, I patched the edge with a turned-edge trim piece.

 <figure>
   <img src="/files/XREAL/1/xreal-8389.jpg">